TonyGonzalez06/001-HTMLBasicStructure/README.md

 # 001-HTMLBasicStructure
-This is a test repository for educational purposes
+This repository is to learn how .html works (basic html)